Events

 The ENVECHO XI European Workshop on Discrete Choice Experiments

-Upcoming event at the Charles University Environment Centre on September 2-3, 2024
+celebrated at the Charles University Environment Centre on September 2-3, 2024

 Organised by the Department of Environmental Economics and Sociology